 Biblically, it’s referenced when Mary of Bethany spent a year’s worth of wages to buy this oil and anoint Jesus’ feet before the Last Supper.

-Spikenard oil is used as an herbal medicine to naturally treat insomnia, stress, digestive problems, weak immune system and infections.
-In Ayurvedic medicine, it’s used for treating sleeping troubles, depression, stress, anxiety, chronic fatigue syndrome and nervous problems.
-The powdered stem of this beneficial plant is taken internally to cleanse the uterus, help with infertility and treat menstrual disorders.
+Spikenard oil is used as herbal medicine to naturally treat insomnia, stress, digestive problems, weak immune system and infections.
+In Ayurvedic medicine, it’s used for a range of health conditions, from sleeping disorder and depression, to chronic fatigue syndrome.

 What Is Spikenard?

 The stems of the plant, called rhizomes, are crushed and distilled into an essential oil that has an intense aroma and amber color.
-It has a heavy, sweet, woody and spicy odor, which is said to resemble the smell of moss.
-It blends well with frankincense, geranium, patchouli, vetiver and myrrh oils.
+It has a heavy, sweet, woody and spicy smell, which is said to resemble the smell of moss.
+The oil blends well with essential oils of frankincense, geranium, patchouli, lavender, vetiver and myrrh oils.